swcarpentry/git-novice/_episodes/07-github.md

 ~~~
 git pull origin master
 ~~~
+{: .bash}

 ~~~
 From https://github.com/vlad/planets
  * branch            master     -> FETCH_HEAD
  * [new branch]      master     -> origin/master
 fatal: refusing to merge unrelated histories
 ~~~
+{: .output}
-You can force git to merge the two repositories with the option `--allow-unrelated-histories`.
+> > You can force git to merge the two repositories with the option `--allow-unrelated-histories`.
 Be careful when you use this option and carefully examine the contents of local and remote repositories before merging.
 ~~~
 git pull --allow-unrelated-histories origin master
 ~~~
+{: .bash}

 ~~~
 From https://github.com/vlad/planets
  * branch            master     -> FETCH_HEAD